Determining back to school traditions in a blended family can be tough, but it’s not impossible.

 1. First [and last] day of school pictures

-2. Thoughtful handwritten note in the student’s agenda (can be short and sweet- “Good luck this year!”) or on a napkin in a packed lunch
+2. A thoughtful handwritten note in the student’s agenda (can be short and sweet- “Good luck this year!”) or on a napkin in a packed lunch

 3. Fix the same “Recipe for Success” breakfast the first morning